 63. Host a spooky treats potluck party and have everyone bring a Halloween-themed snack or dessert.

-67. Watch the Macy’s Thanksgiving Day Parade in your pajamas.
+68. Watch Macy’s Thanksgiving Day Parade in your pajamas.

 69. Fix Thanksgiving dinner, or a Friendsgiving, with all the trimmings.

 70. Get ready for the holiday season by attending the Ford Holiday River Parade and River Lighting Ceremony.

 Bust out your flannel, jeans, and Uggs, and take a minute to reflect on how wonderful it is that it’s no longer 100 degrees outside!